EricGebhart/Simple_Process_REPL/README.md

 into their various namespaces by `core.spr`

 * log  - logging level and messaging.
-* appstate - Application state - All the YAML, config etc.
+* appstate - yaml datastore - All the YAML, config etc.
 * dialog - dialog windows for the user interface.
 * cli - cli stuff for the user interface.
 * network - Networking. wifi, ssh, etc.